mlidbom/Compze/Website/docs/messaging/semantic-routing.md

 # Semantic Routing
+>[!NOTE]
-NOTE: Semantic routing is used throughout the toolkit.
+> Semantic routing is used throughout the toolkit.
 It is foundational for the Event Store, Service Bus, Query Model updaters and Generators...

 ## Definition